benmneb/vomad.life/content/chiang-mai-food.md

 And when eating here, you can tell.

-<prominent-img src="chiang-mai-food/amrita-redcake" caption="All vegan, gluten free strawberry cheesecake.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-redcake" caption="All vegan, gluten free strawberry cheesecake.
 Their range of desserts change often, but this is a great example of what they are capable of."></prominent-img>

 On top of their organic local veggies, they seem to be quite proud of their miso, kombucha and other macro-biotic items that promote healthy digestion as well.
 They also had a first that I'd never seen on a vegan menu before: a cheese platter.
 It was clear from reading the menu that they were very proud of their nut-based cheeses, and even though I never ordered the platter, some other meals we got came with vegan cheese and it's easy to see why.